Strzok-Page texts reveal frustration, scramble after Comey firing: 'DYING down here'

 “News announcing Mueller,” he wrote.
 “You could go work with Aaron for him…you heard it from me first…;) And you go to Wilmer when it’s done.”

-There are two “Aaron”s on the special counsel team – Aaron Zebely and Aaron Zelinsky.
+There are two “Aaron”s on the special counsel team – Aaron Zebley and Aaron Zelinsky.
 But the message may have been referring to Zebely, a former partner at law firm WilmerHale and former chief of staff to Mueller when he served as FBI director.

 “We’ve got one hell of a team going…” Page wrote to Strzok.